mailech/SentinelNet-AI-Powered-Network-Intrusion-Detection-System-/README.md

 The system uses **machine learning and anomaly detection techniques** to classify network traffic as **normal or suspicious**, and also supports **real-time intrusion detection with alert generation and logging**.

 ## Goal of the Project
-1. Develop an AI-based system to detect malicious network traffic.
+*Develop an AI-based system to detect malicious network traffic.
-2.Classify traffic as **normal or attack** using machine learning.
+*Classify traffic as **normal or attack** using machine learning.
-3.Analyze network traffic data and identify patterns.
+*Analyze network traffic data and identify patterns.
-4.Reduce false alarms while improving detection accuracy.
+*Reduce false alarms while improving detection accuracy.
-5.Generate alerts for suspicious activities.
+*Generate alerts for suspicious activities.

 ## Understanding the Core Problem

-1. Modern networks continuously exchange data.
+*Modern networks continuously exchange data.
-2.Within this traffic, cyber-attacks can occur.
+*Within this traffic, cyber-attacks can occur.
-3.Traditional security systems depend on predefined rules.
+*Traditional security systems depend on predefined rules.
-4.Rule-based systems may fail for new or unknown attacks.
+*Rule-based systems may fail for new or unknown attacks.
-5.Machine Learning helps detect hidden patterns in traffic data.
+*Machine Learning helps detect hidden patterns in traffic data.
-6.Main task: Traffic Classification (Normal vs Intrusion).
+*Main task: Traffic Classification (Normal vs Intrusion).

 ## Key Outcomes